The decay contribution to the parity-odd fragmentation functions: Observables

-The first term in Eq.~(\ref{eq:cs-ee}) computes P-even contributions with the second term evaluating P-odd ones.
-The emergence of the second term clearly modifies the production rate of dihadron production.
+The first term in Eq.~(\ref{eq:cs-ee}) computes P-even contributions with the other terms evaluating P-odd ones.
+The emergence of P-odd terms clearly modifies the production rate of dihadron production.
 Depending on the hadron species, the modification could be a suppression or an enhancement.
 The magnitude of this modification can be quantified by ${\cal M} (z_{h_1},z_{h_2})$ which is defined as

 The sign of $\cal M$ indicates if the modification is a suppression or an enhancement.
 If $\cal M$ is positive, we have a suppression.
 Otherwise, we have an enhancement.